MGuthmann-dev/T1A3-Terminal_App/README.md

 [PokeAPI](https://pokeapi.co/) - The main API used for functionality on this App.

+# Instructions

+1. Visit the repository link above and Clone/Download the repository.
+2. Open the terminal and navigate to the repository.
+3. install the gems associated with this app, this can be done via `$ bundle install`.
+4. Once the Gems have been install, you may run the app via the command `$ ruby main.rb`

+   Note: please see the [Gem List](##Gems-List) if unable to install gems via bundler.

 ## Purpose and Scope

 ### What will this application do?